-For his graduate-level course materials for students with a machine learning and data science background that provide both an accessible coverage of causal inference and excellent conceptual, computational and project-oriented exercises for students.
-The winning materials will be posted early fall.
+To Ilya Shpitser for graduate-level course materials for students with a machine learning and data science background that provide both an accessible coverage of causal inference and excellent conceptual, computational, and project-oriented exercises for students.
+The winning materials will be posted in the early fall.

 About the Award